 Internal Revenue Code Section 162(m) limits to \$1 million per year the deduction allowed for federal income tax purposes for compensation paid to our Chief Executive Officer, our Chief Financial Officer and the three highest compensated officers for the taxable year not serving as our principal executive or principal financial officer (we refer to this limit as the Deduction Limit and to the individuals subject to the Deduction Limit as Covered Employees).
 For tax years beginning after December 31, 2016, an individual identified as a Covered Employee for any taxable year will retain such status for all future taxable years.
 Prior to November 2, 2017, the Deduction Limit did not apply to compensation paid under a stockholder-approved plan meeting certain requirements for "qualified performance-based compensation."
-The Tax Cuts and Jobs Act of 2017 ("TCJA") amended Section 162(m) of the Internal Revenue Code to eliminate this "qualified performance-based compensation" exception to the Deduction Limit for tax years beginning on or after January 1, 2018, other than a limited exception for compensation agreements in place on November 2, 2017 and not materially modified after that date.
+The Tax Cuts and Jobs Act of 2017 ("TCJA") amended Section 162(m) of the Internal Revenue Code to eliminate this "qualified performance-based compensation agreements in place on November 2, 2017 and not materially modified after that date.

 Generally, prior to the TCJA, compensation attributable to stock options, stock appreciation rights and other performance-based awards was deemed to satisfy the "qualified performance-based compensation" requirement if:

-- the grant was made by a committee of Directors that meets certain criteria; - the stockholder-approved plan under which the award was granted stated a maximum number of shares with respect to which share-based awards and the maximum amount of cash awards that may be granted to any individual during a specified period of time; and - the amount of compensation the individual could receive under the awards was based solely on the achievement of one or more pre-established performance goals which incorporate business criteria approved by stockholders (or, in the case of options or SARs, the increase in the value of the shares after the date of grant).
+- the grant was made by a committee of Directors that meets certain criteria; - the stockholder-approved plan under which the award was granted stated a maximum number of shares with respect to which sharebased awards and the maximum amount of cash awards that may be granted to any individual during a specified period of time; and the amount of compensation the individual could receive under the awards was based solely on the achievement of one or more pre-established performance goals which incorporate business criteria approved by stockholders (or, in the case of options or SARs, the increase in the value of the shares after the date of grant).